adamkocsis/Rcourse/Exercises/2023-01-19_df_stages_series.md

 3. Subset to the Phanerozoic!

-4. Select one system/period, e.g. the `"Jurassic"`, and subset the table to the corresponding part.
+4. Select one system/period, e.g. the `"Jurassic"`, and subset the result of step 3. to the corresponding part.
 Count how many different series/epochs there was in it. (`length(unique())`)

-5. Get a complete list of different systems/periods, which should be a vector, where every item occurs only once.
+5. Get the names of every system/period, and have these in a vector, where every item occurs only once (character vector).

 6. Repeat step 4 with a `for()` loop, calculate the number of epochs in every period.